How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 The help extended to disabled persons is delivered through providers who are required to register with the NDIS Commission.
 A provider is required to help participants in such things as:-

 - Provide them with mobility equipment

 - Help them achieve household tasks such as cleaning, grooming, and so on for those who prefer independent living

 Technology plays a key role in helping disabled people access provider support.
 One of the platforms that can prove useful to providers is Induct for Work.

 How Induct for Work helps NDIS registered providers

 - It accommodates multiple learning styles

 Each person is different when it comes to how best they learn and retain information.
 Some people learn best through listening to audios or watching videos while others prefer reading.
 Induct for Work accommodates all learning styles.
-For instance, providers can tailor content for visually challenged people so that they can be taught through audios.

 Consistency has always been a flaw in almost all one-on-one training.
 This is because such training mostly relies on the trainer’s experience, the tone and the number of people delivering the training.
 Through Induct for Work, NDIS providers are guaranteed that each person participating in the training session receives the same information.

 - Providers have full control over the training content